 Implementation of comprehensive neighborhood revitalization must involve multiple activities including a public safety component.
-Activities must be described in the plan and may include:
+Activities to be undertaken must be justified and described in the plan.
+Such activities should be prioritized to address basic infrastructure and safety first and, where feasible, geographically concentrated within the target area in order to make the greatest impact.
+Eligible activities may include:

-- Infrastructure water, sewer, roads, drainage - Public facilities- sidewalks, security lighting and cameras, police or fire substations, technology, multi-service centers designed to address crime risk factors, walking trails, green space, landscaping - Housing infrastructure or other activities to support affordable or workforce housing; exterior only improvements including facades, minor repairs, energy efficiency improvements, handicap accessibility - Demolition and clearance of vacant and dilapidated properties - Public services crime watch program, drug or gang education, awareness or prevention programs.
+- Infrastructure water, sewer, roads, drainage - Public facilities sidewalks, security lighting and cameras, police or fire substations, technology, multi-service centers designed to address crime risk factors, walking trails, green space, landscaping - Housing infrastructure or other activities to support affordable or workforce housing; exterior only improvements including facades, minor repairs, energy efficiency improvements, handicap accessibility - Demolition and clearance of vacant and dilapidated properties - Public services crime watch program, drug or gang education, awareness or prevention programs.
 Note: Services are limited to 15% of the CDBG project activity costs, must be new or expanded services, and applicant must commit to continue such services after the grant is closed without creating an operating burden on the local government.

-All implementation phases will be competitively selected and must comply with applicable program threshold requirements.
+All implementation phases will be competitively selected, must comply with applicable program threshold requirements, and prior phases, where applicable, must must be completed and the grant closed in compliance with program requirements.